The Truth about Sailing on a Windjammer Cruise

 Launched in 1922, the Schooner Ladona was originally built as a private yacht for the Loring Family.
 During WWII she served the US Navy as a submarine patroller.
 On deck, and in the galley, you can see the colorful battle ribbons symbolizing her military history.
 She went on to be used as a fishing dragger and a sailing training vessel for many years before being elegantly restored.
 While being repaired careful attention was paid to even the most minute details.
 Not only will you notice the handcrafted hardware all over, but the ship’s wheel was made at the Lunenburg Foundry from the original mold in the early 1920s.

 This authentically rebuilt 82-foot yacht holds 16 passengers and 5 crew members.
-There is ample room to relax on deck.
+There is ample room to relax up on deck.
 Our favorite spot was the cushioned bench up on the bow.
 During the day it is a great place to read a book or take a nap or for stargazing at night.
-Below deck all of the cabins are outfitted with premium linens, a small sink, and a 110v outlet.
+Below deck, all of the cabins are outfitted with premium linens, a small sink, and a 110v outlet.
 Guests share three heads, two of which have beautifully tiled showers.
 Having a nice hot shower is a true luxury on a windjammer cruise.

 From the moment Captain J.R. and his crew welcome you on board, you will feel like you are part of the family.
 It is as if they have invited you into their home.
 Despite working long hours each day, they will see to your every need with a smile on their face.